Christopher Nelson (make-up artist)

 Christopher Allen Nelson is an American make-up artist, VFX artist, writer and actor.
 He is best known for his makeup and stylings for films such as Halloween, Halloween Kills, Halloween Ends, Kill Bill: Vol. 1, Pirates of the Caribbean: The Curse of the Black Pearl, Kill Bill: Vol. 2, Sin City, Thor: The Dark World, The Amazing Spider-Man, World War Z, Inherent Vice, Deadpool, Guardians of the Galaxy Vol. 2 and Suicide Squad (2016) has earned him numerous awards and nominations.
-He also played the groom of Beatrix "Black Mamba" Kiddo in Kill Bill: Volume 2 and the cop with brownies in Halloween.
+His acting credits include the groom of Beatrix Kiddo in Kill Bill: Volume 2, Officer Francis, the cop with brownies in Halloween, and a serial killer in the 2008 Criminal Minds episode "Limelight".